 After compiling the list of problems of the patient, the orthodontist at Oasis Orthodontics will arrange for a selective, appropriate X-Ray.
 Often, patients only need one X-Ray but others may order two.

-Some complicated cases will require referring the patient to an external radiology department.
-This way, the patient will have a more detailed evaluation.
-Another option is to have the X-Ray machine that is suitable for the situation to be delivered over at Oasis Orthodontics.
+Oasis has its own X-ray machines so most of the time patients do not have to get referred to an external radiology department.
 This process will help cover most patients and will also save time and effort since they no longer have to go to a different office.

 2. Process Mapping